1) Church of the Brethren Ministries responds to Hurricane Irene

 Tarek Abuata, CPT Palestine project support coordinator urges prospective CPTers, “People living in Middle Eastern countries are demanding peace and justice.
 New members of CPT’s Palestine team can become part of that movement by joining a project that has for seventeen years supported Palestinian-led nonviolent resistance to the Israeli occupation, and helped to create a space for peace and justice to grow.”

 Interested persons must first go on a CPT delegation and then attend a CPT training.
 Delegations link communities experiencing violence with concerned individuals and groups and offer participants a first-hand experience of CPT's on-the-ground experiment in active peacemaking.
 The next available delegation to Palestine/Israel takes place November 15-28 2011.
 For more information go to www.cpt.org.

 Contributors include.
 Carol Fike, Jane Yount, Sue Snyder, Kendra Flory, Jenny Williams, Wendy McFadden, Karin Krog, Brian Solem, John Wall.
 Lesley Crosson, and Loretta Wolf

 This issue of Newsline is edited by Kathleen Campanella, director of partner and public relations at the Brethren Service Center in New Windsor, Md.
 Look for the next regularly scheduled issue on Sept.
 21.

 Newsline is produced by the news services of the Church of the Brethren.
-Contact the editor at email@example.com.
-Newsline appears every other week, with special issues as needed.
+Contact the editor at firstname.lastname@example.org.
+Newsline appears every week, with special issues as needed.
 Stories may be reprinted if Newsline is cited as the source.